ariel-gil/Tire_vehicle_dynamics_modelling/README.md

 >Different tires exhibit varying temperature charactristics.

 ![image](Figures/Tire%20warmup%20study.jpg)
 >Smaller tires heat up quicker.
 This is an advantage for a short course, and can offset absolute max grip loss.
+This was a factor in deciding to go for smaller diameter tires.

 ## Center of Gravity
 Sweeps of Mass and CG (center of gravity) height/fore-aft location effect on car balance and grip were done.
 These were fairly rudementary, based on a steady state car model.
 Later on, full lap simulation was done [point sensitivity](https://www.researchgate.net/publication/392030237_POINT_SENSITIVITY_FSAE_Design_Parameter_Analysis).